yommieo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed. chmod a+X *
 Create a script that creates a directory called my_dir with permissions 751 in the working directory. mkdir -m 751 my_dir
+Write a script that changes the group owner to school for the file hello chgrp school hello